 When we have quasi-co-ownership of a beneficial interest, approximately the same risk exists as with the case of a co-owned property.
-Execution of a quasi-co-owned beneficial interest for management of a trust asset requires approval by a majority of the quasi-co-owners except as otherwise agreed among quasi-co-owners (Article 264 and 252 of the Civil Code).
+Execution of a quasi-co-owned beneficial interest for management of a trust asset requires approval by a majority of the quasi-co-owners except as otherwise agreed among quasi-co-owners (Article 264 and 252, Paragraph 1 of the Civil Code).
 So if we do not own a majority of beneficial interests, we may not be able to reflect our opinion in execution of such interests.
-It is understood that disposal of a quasi-co-owned interest can be done freely as with a solely owned interest except as otherwise agreed among quasi-co-owners, but as for a quasi-co-owner may be required to provide an opportunity to other quasi-co-owners to preferentially purchase a quasi-coownership of a beneficial interest when this quasi-co-owner sells his or her ownership of a beneficial interest to a third party based on an agreement among quasi-co-owners.
+It is understood that disposal of a quasi-co-owned interest can be done freely as with a solely owned interest except as otherwise agreed among quasi-co-owners, but as for a quasi-co-owned beneficial interest, its transfer or disposal may require the consent of other quasi-co-owners or a quasi-co-owner may be required to provide an opportunity to other quasi-co-owners to preferentially purchase a quasico-ownership of a beneficial interest when this quasi-co-owner sells his or her ownership of a beneficial interest to a third party based on an agreement among quasi-co-owners.
 Beneficial rights of which we have quasi-co-ownership have the abovementioned restrictions and risk compared to a case of sole ownership, and this may result in more time and more expenses being needed to acquire and sell the properties or increase the number of factors that decrease property value.